 - Attendance (10%)

-- Participation and presentations (10%)
+- Participation (10%)

+- Presentation (10%)

 - Quizzes (10%)

-- "Global Islam" Project (20%)
+- "Global Islam" Project: paper (10%) + presentation (10%)

-- 2 Response papers (50%)
+- 2 Response papers (40%)

 Attendance Guidelines: All students are allowed two unexcused absences.
 Each unexcused absence after the second will result in a five-point deduction from the overall attendance and participation grades.
 Students with six or more unexcused absences will automatically fail the course.
 Absences will be considered excused only if a written request is submitted and accepted or if written explanations are submitted and accepted with valid documentation.